Efficiently Predicting Mutational Effect on Homologous Proteins by Evolution Encoding: Acknowledgments

 In this section, we empirically study the performance of \model.
 We validate our model on three benchmark homologous protein family datasets and evaluate the methods on nine data splits to consider comprehensive practical use cases.
 Our experiments comprise a comprehensive set of state-of-the-art methods from different categories.
 We additionally demonstrate the effectiveness of two extensions of our model, \gnn and \former, with different input features.
-We conclude our analysis studying the influence of some hyper-parameters and investigating the performance of \model on high mutational mutants.
+We conclude our analysis by studying the influence of some hyper-parameters and investigating the performance of \model on high mutational mutants.

 \textbf{Datasets and Splits.} We perform experiments on benchmark datasets of several important protein engineering tasks, including \AAV, \GB and \Fluorescence, and generate three splits on each dataset.
 Data statistics are summarised in Table~\ref{table:landscapes_and_split_statistics}.
 The split \textsc{$\lambda$-vs-Rest} indicates that we train models on \wt protein and mutants of no more than $\lambda$ mutations, while the rest are assigned to test.
-The split \textsc{Low-vs-High} indicates that we train models on sequences with target value scores equal to or below \wt, while the rest are assigned to test.
-For more details refer to Appendix~\ref{sec:appendix_datasets}.
+The split \textsc{Low-vs-High} indicates that we train models on sequences with target value scores equal to or below \wt, while the rest are assigned to the test.

 \textbf{Baselines.} As baseline models, we consider methods in four categories.
 First, we selected four \emph{feature engineer} methods, \ie, Levenshtein~\cite{DMJWBGMY21}, BLOSUM62~\cite{DMJWBGMY21}, DDE~\cite{SG15} and Moran~\cite{FZ00}.
 Second, we select four \emph{protein sequence encoder} models, \ie, LSTM~\cite{HS97}, Transformer~\cite{RBTDCCAS19}, CNN~\cite{RBTDCCAS19} and ResNet~\cite{YKF17}.
 Third, we select four \emph{pre-trained PLM models}, \ie, ProtBert~\cite{EHDRWJGFASBR22}, ESM-1b~\cite{RMSGLLGOZM21}, ESM-1v~\cite{MRVLSR21} and ESM-2~\cite{LARHZLSVKS23}.
 In the end, we select four \emph{GNN-based methods} which can utilise available graph structure, \ie, GCN~\cite{KW17}, GAT~\cite{VCCRLB18}, GraphTransformer~\cite{SHFZWS21} and NodeFormer~\cite{WZLWY22}.